 Math question: If you’re feeling like having some Prosecco and your friend wants a rosé, how many different wines do you need?

-Not everyone was in favor of the idea, unhappy that this new product line was moving Prosecco too far away from its original identity.
+Even in the DOC, not everyone was in favor of the idea, unhappy that this new product line was moving Prosecco too far away from its original identity.
 But others do not see a rosé version—quite common in lots of sparkling wine regions around the world—as a threat to the denomination’s reputation.

-Among the producers on record as looking forward to this new opportunity are Zonin, Villa Sandi, and Bottega.
-All three already have pink sparkling wines in their portfolios that, up until now, have been labeled simply “sparkling wine of Italy” (vino spumante di qualità) because there was no denomination that they qualified for.
-Replacing those vino spumante wines, or adding to their lines, with true rosé Proseccos would no doubt bring a nice boost in sales.
+Among the producers on record as looking forward to this new opportunity were Zonin, Villa Sandi, and Bottega.
+All three already had pink sparkling wines in their portfolios that were labeled simply “sparkling wine of Italy” (vino spumante di qualità) because they could not be labeled as Prosecco.
+Replacing those vino spumante wines, or adding to their line, with true rosé Proseccos should bring a nice boost in sales.

-The rule changes took effect immediately, so producers like Bottega who still had unfermented (or partially fermented) juice in tanks, including the requisite Pinot Nero, could start making the pink version right away.
-The rest will have to wait a few more months.
-The new Prosecco Rosé specifications set January 1 following the grapes’ harvest as the earliest release date—which seems like an unfortunate choice of dates since it means each new vintage will not be available until after Christmas and New Year’s Eve (unless the goal is to help clear out last year’s vintage from retail stocks).
+The new Prosecco Rosé rules require a minimum of 60 days of fermentation, likely resulting in a yeastier and somewhat richer profile than the white versions (which have no minimum fermentation time but typically ferment for no more than 30 days to emphasize the fruity characteristics of the Glera).
+The new specifications for the rosé also set January 1 following the grapes’ harvest as the earliest release date—which seems like an unfortunate choice of dates since it means the new vintage will not be available until after Christmas and New Year’s Eve (unless the goal is to help clear out last year’s vintage from retail stocks).

 The 2020s are available now, so give them a try.